maximyudayev/MeshNetSound/README.md

 audio effects on each, one, or multiple ring buffer channels concurrently.

 After processing each batch of frames, the DSP block optionally mixes, scales, or combines channels into completely new and then places the resulting data into the output ring buffer.
+Hence number of output ring buffer channels directly depends on the user's set of applied audio effects and mixing options; it is possible and expected that the system will produce more ring buffer channels than what are consumed by output devices to allow multiplexing for playback devices.

 Once data is available, render thread routes each of the output ring buffer channels into playback devices according to the channel selection, a.k.a channel mask, chosen by the user.
 The render thread pushes data into the playback device through the final